bmarwane/chrome-multi-touch-zoom/README.md

 I added a simple way support mouse movement during zoom by pressing SHIFT key and moving the mouse.

-Just like NayamAmarshe i do not plan to actively support this extension.
+I do not plan to actively support this extension.

 # Installation